 Examination Content - Oncology Pharmacy Content Outline for Use Beginning with the Fall 2014 Certification Exams

 (Refer to the Oncology Pharmacy Content Outline for details)

-- Domain 1: Clinical Skills and Therapeutic Management.
-(60% of the examination)
+- Domain 1: Patient Management and Therapeutics.
+(57% of the examination)

-- Domain 2: Generation, Interpretation, and Dissemination of Information.
-(20% of the examination)
+- Domain 2: Research and Education.
+(22% of the examination)